 Don't reinvent the wheel!
-Let us help you become equipped with the tools needed to oversee the progress of your research study and ensure that it is conducted, documented, and reported according to the funder’s requirements and the community’s needs.
+We can help you effectively engage the community in your research by establishing trusting partnerships, and oversee the progress of your research study to ensure that it is conducted, documented, and reported according to funder requirements and community needs.

-Are you a Program Manager, Research Coordinator, or Research Assistant?
+Are you a Program Manager, Coordinator, or Research Assistant?

-If you conduct research in the community and are overwhelmed by the many moving parts of the research process, our trainings will help you to learn program management strategies for success.
+If you conduct research in the community and are overwhelmed by the many moving parts of the research process, our trainings will help you to learn community engagement and program management strategies for success.

 Meet Leonore Okwara, MPH